 Seek out a structured class or camp which is designed to contribute to your child’s ongoing development and well-being, but is also fun and exciting.
 This programme should cater to your child’s specific needs and interests while simultaneously providing an opportunity for them to learn new concepts in an interactive environment.

 Your child should:

 Spend time exploring their passions by engaging in various extracurricular activities and identify two to three that they particularly enjoy and want to carry forward.
 Children should also seek out opportunities to maximise their potential from mentors and educators to brainstorm ideas to take their activities to a higher level.
 One way to do this is by combining their interests and working on passion projects over a significant period of time.
 All of this can help develop the foundation for their future success.

 For example, if your child is interested in photography, they can enrol in a class one summer.
 The next year, they can start a website and blog that features their work and articles about different techniques.
 Colleges like it when students display continuity, leadership and meaningful contributions within any extracurricular activity.
 Having depth over breadth shows sincerity and commitment.

-Engaging in extracurricular activities outside of school is a big asset to your child’s resume and makes a positive impact on their college applications.
-In the US, all extracurricular activities from grade 9 to 12 can be added in the application form.
-If your child exhibits dedication, progress and their impact within an activity, admissions officers will take notice.
+Engaging in extracurricular activities outside of school is a big asset to your child’s resume and positively impacts their college applications.
+In the US, all extracurricular activities from grades 9 to 12 can be added to the application form.
+If your child exhibits dedication, progress, and impact within an activity, admissions officers will take notice.

 Some examples of after-school extracurricular activities include: